Centre of Excellence

 Unlikely to recur unless the underlying cause is not addressed |

-While fainting results from a temporary decrease in blood flow to the brain, seizures stem from sudden electrical disturbances in the brain.
-This distinction influences the duration, recovery, and likelihood of recurrence for each condition.
-Anyone who experiences either a seizure or fainting episode should consult a doctor to determine the underlying cause and get proper care.
-This knowledge can make a real difference in ensuring the best possible outcome for the affected individual.
+It is important to know that fainting is caused by a temporary decrease in blood flow to the brain, and seizures happen when there is a sudden electrical disturbance in the brain.
+This difference affects how long each episode lasts, how quickly a person recovers, and the chances of the condition happening again.
+You should consult a doctor if you experience either a seizure or a fainting episode to determine the underlying cause and get proper care.
+This knowledge can make a real difference in getting the best possible outcome for the affected individual.

 To Book an Appointment, call: